Technical

 7. Secure optic in mount

-With the optic leveled in the mount, you’re ready to lock it in place.
-But like tightening lug nuts on a car tire, there is an order to the madness.
+With the optic leveled in the mount, we’re ready to lock it in place.
+But like tightening lug nuts on a car tire, there’s an order to the madness.

-Next, repeat the same pattern in order, torquing each screw to manufacturer spec while maintaining even ring gaps.
+Next, repeat the same pattern, torquing each screw to manufacturer spec while maintaining even ring gaps.
 Don’t tighten beyond spec or you may mar or crush the optic tube.

 9. Mount offset red dot (Optional)